 Unfortunately, diabetic retinopathy can result in permanent damage that cannot be reversed.
 However, if caught in time, prescribed treatments may slow development and prevent vision loss.

 Concerned about the onset of diabetic retinopathy?
-Please call us at (802)-524-9561 to schedule a preventative eye examination today with Dr. Steven St. Marie or Dr. Karl Cunningham.
+Please call us to schedule a preventative eye examination today with our staff.

 Learn more about this type of diabetic eye disease by watching our video.